wware/lpp/README.md

 There are a few reasons for this divergence.
 First, the large volume of legacy code that hadn't yet been written in Knuth's day.
-Second, the large number of very useful tools that now exist and that assume their input is a normal source code file, not some squirrely predecessor to a source code file.
+Second, the large number of very useful tools that now exist and that assume their input is a normal source code file, not some strange predecessor to a source code file.
 Third, modern engineers don't want to learn some new scheme of deriving their source code from some other document format.

-So the first source for this scheme is a normal source code file, with no modifications whatsoever on behalf of this approach.
-There are no extra comments or tags or markup of any sort.
-Zero impact on source code is a hard requirement of this approach.

-Also, the preprocessor should be as agnostic as possible about how documents are processed.
-LaTeX, Markdown, HTML, and any other format should work with minimal distraction.
+The preprocessor should be as agnostic as possible about how documents are processed.
+LaTeX, Markdown, HTML, and any other format should work.
 Currently there are examples for LaTeX and Markdown.

+## The first of two modes of operation

+Both modes are ways to import chunks of code into a document.
+A chunk of code is a group of contiguous lines.

+The first mode is for source code that has no form of tags or markup or special comments.
+This is appropriate with legacy code, or where the code itself cannot be practically modified (for instance, documenting code to which you don't have commit privileges, such as the Linux kernel).

-To include a code snippet into a document, you use a sequence of regular expresssions.
+The chunk of code in a document is specified by a sequence of regular expressions.
 The last two in the sequence specify the starting and ending line of the snippet and the earlier regexes are steps to get you to the staring line.
-For instance you get to a particular method in a particular class in a particular file with something like this.

-To include a code snippet into a document, you use a sequence of regular expresssions.
-The last two in the sequence specify the starting and ending line of the snippet and the earlier regexes are steps to get you to the staring line.
-For instance you get to a particular method in a particular class in a particular file with something like this, where the "@" sign is the first character in the line, signaling the preprocessor that this line is to be preprocessed.
+For instance you get to a particular method in a particular class in a particular file with something like this, where the "@" sign is the left-most character in the line, signaling the preprocessor that this line is to be preprocessed.

 ```